 I have a student with autism and cognitive delays who has no behavior issues.
-He is gentle, always smiling and happy.
+He is gentle and always smiling and happy.
 But he is pulling his hair out so badly now that he looks like he has had chemo treatments.
-He wears hats every day, which helps, but does not prevent the behavior.
-He has been given a pipe cleaner to bend and fidget with that he likes but there has been no real improvement.
+He wears hats every day, which helps, but does not prevent this behavior.
+We gave him a pipe cleaner that he likes to bend and fidget with, but there has been no real improvement.
 Do you have any suggestions you could offer?

 I have not had much (if any) success treating this from a sensory perspective.
-To be sure you have covered all you bases though, here are my suggestions:
+To be sure you have covered all your bases though, here are my suggestions:

 A—antecedent: What precedes the behavior?
 Are there any consistent triggers?
 Certain environments?

 B—behavior: The behavior itself, hair pulling, certainly gives intense sensory feedback.
-Therefore you need to attempt to match the intensity with the sensory strategies you are offering.
+Therefore, you need to attempt to match the intensity with the sensory strategies you offer.
 Let him try standing on his head against a wall, zoob tubes, bubble wrap, or vibrating hairbrush.

 C—consequence: What he getting from this?
 Attention?
 Task avoidance?
 Endorphin release?
-If you think he’s going for endorphins, try things intense activities like jump and crash, playing tag, etc.
+If you think he’s going for endorphins, try intense activities such as jumping and crashing, playing tag, etc.

-* Rewards and consequences: Ask him for reward ideas and set up a reward system.
+- Rewards and consequences: Ask him to recommend reward ideas then set up a reward system.
 Appropriate consequences could include sweeping the floor.

 Please keep me posted if you find something that works.